bowtie-json-schema/bowtie/docs/gh-action.rst

             uses: bowtie-json-schema/bowtie@v2023.05.12

-`This will install bowtie every time you push onto the repository.`
+`The code snippet will install bowtie every time you push onto the repository.`

 2. Verification Steps
 ^^^^^^^^^^^^^^^^^^^^^